 Is It Legal?

-As far as the legality of turning off a street light is concerned, laws vary from city to city.
-It is doubtful that any city has a specific ordinance against using a laser on a street light.
+Laws vary from city to city, but it is doubtful that any city has a specific ordinance against using a garbage can or laser on a street light.
 Other more general laws could apply, but they will be subject to interpretation.
 Here are some things to consider:

 • You will not be damaging the street light or city property in any way.
 You won’t be altering the functionality of the street light, either.